Iran–Iraq War: Iran invades Iraq and Iraqi tactics in response

 An admonitory declaration issued from the Iraqi government in order to warn Iranian troops in the Iran–Iraq War.
 The statement says: "Hey Iranians!
 No one has been downtrodden in the country where Ali ibn Abi Ṭālib, Husayn ibn Ali and Abbas ibn Ali are buried.
 Iraq has undoubtedly been an honourable country.
 All refugees are precious.
 Anyone who wants to live in exile can choose Iraq freely.
 We, the Sons of Iraq, have been ambushing foreign aggressors.
 The enemies who plan to assault Iraq will be disfavoured by God in this world and the hereafter.
 Be careful of attacking Iraq and Ali ibn Abi Ṭālib!
 If you surrender, you might be in peace."

 For the most part, Iraq remained on the defensive for the next five years, unable and unwilling to launch any major offensives, while Iran launched more than 70 offensives.
 Iraq's strategy changed from holding territory in Iran to denying Iran any major gains in Iraq, as well as holding onto disputed territories along the border.
 Saddam began a policy of total war, gearing most of his country towards defending against Iran.
 By 1988, Iraq was spending 40–75% of its GDP on military equipment.
-Saddam had also more than doubled the size of the Iraqi army, from 200,000 soldiers (12 divisions and three independent brigades) to 500,000 (23 divisions and nine brigades).
-Iraq also began launching air raids against Iranian border cities, greatly increasing the practice by 1984.
+Saddam had also more than doubled the size of the Iraqi army, from 200,000 soldiers to 500,000.
+Iraq also began launching air raids against Iranian border cities.